Suraj151/esp8266-framework/README.md

 Services are driven the same way, one level up:

 ```
-  srvc list             every service: state, enabled, and task count
+  service list             every service: state, enabled, and task count
-  srvc status <name>    that service's state, config file and the pids it owns
+  service status <name>    that service's state, config file and the pids it owns
-  srvc start <name>     CONT every task the service owns
+  service start <name>     bring it up from cold
-  srvc stop <name>      STOP every task the service owns   (a freeze, not a teardown)
+  service stop <name>      real teardown: listener, connections and every tracked task
-  srvc restart <name>   stop, then start
+  service restart <name>   stop, then start
-  srvc enable <name>    persist "enabled yes" in the service's own conf file
+  service enable <name>    persist "enabled yes" in the service's own conf file
-  srvc disable <name>   persist "enabled no", and stop it now
+  service disable <name>   persist "enabled no"
 ```

 All of these except `list` and `status` need root.
 Ownership is tracked per service rather than per task name, so renaming a task never breaks service control.
+None of the verbs signal a task: `stop` releases what the service holds, so `service stop SSH` gives up port 22 and closes its sessions.

+`stop` and `restart` refuse two services: an essential one, and the service carrying the session the command is typed on — otherwise `service stop SSH` over SSH would drop the connection mid-command. `start` and `restart` refuse while a service the target `Requires` is inactive, and name it.

-`start`/`stop` are a freeze and a thaw of the current run; `enable`/`disable` decide what happens on the next boot, and are the ones that survive a restart — see [§3.10](#310-the-etc-config-surface).
+Each service's own start and stop record its state: `active` once its init reports success, `failed` when that init says it did not come up, `inactive` before the first start and after a stop.
+A service that merely holds a task does not count as running. `enable`/`disable` decide what happens on the next boot and are the pair that survives a restart — see [§3.10](#310-the-etc-config-surface).

 ---
 ## 5. Database Layer